zhpadvoiski/task-manager/README.md

 # ktor-sample

+To build and run project run: `./gradlew runDev`

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: